-5 Tips for Starting that Conversation and Talking to Someone in Need
+5 Tips for Talking to Someone about Mental Health or Substance Use

 Have you wondered how to approach someone you think may be struggling?
 How to start that conversation?
 Here are some practical tips from Beth, a Licensed Clinical Addiction Specialist and one of our lead counselors in the Substance Abuse Intensive Outpatient Program at SouthLight Healthcare.

 “I’m struggling with COVID, how are you doing with everything?” or “I know my drinking has been increasing lately.
 Is that the case for you as well?” or “I’m having a hard time relaxing recently—has that been your experience?”